 Mayor Fumiko Hayashi has made female empowerment a cornerstone of her policy and platform in Japan, and brought up in her speech at Stony Brook that even though the number of female executives in Japan is still very low, she herself was still able to achieve her goals and make an impact.
 She encouraged students of all genders to not let a male-dominated business environment or pre-established system or get in the way of their own drive and ambition, and finished by taking the time to answer a large number of questions from excited audience members.

 The City of Yokohama and Stony Brook have developed a strong relationship over the last year, with Yokohama City representatives having visited the university on Long Island, NY, and Stony Brook university representatives likewise traveling to Yokohama in February.
 Traveling alongside the Yokohama City Mayor’s entourage were representatives of Yokohama City University, who met with Stony Brook faculty on Monday to discuss possible avenues of inter-academic collaboration moving forward.
-The relationship between the City of Yokohama and Stony Brook University has largely been facilitated by the establishment of Yokohama’s Representative Office in New York, and Mayor Hayashi’s lecture, jointly-organized by this office and the Office of Global Affairs at Stony Brook, marks just the next step in those burgeoning relations.
+The relationship between the City of Yokohama and Stony Brook University has largely been facilitated by the establishment of Yokohama’s Representative Office in New York, and Fumiko Hayashi’s lecture, jointly-organized by this office and the Office of Global Affairs at Stony Brook, marks just the next step in those burgeoning relations.

 Opening Ceremony of the Representative Office to the Americas